hans/hans.github.com/_posts/2016-08-16-solving-language.md

 <h4>Alexa said: <em>BLOOP</em></h4>
 </div>

-Think about what you would do in Bill's place before reading the next paragraph.

 I would argue that, despite the fact that **both objects are novel** (at least at a perceptual level), Bill's probabilities would look something like this:

 {% include img.html url="/uploads/2016/reference-game/round2-policy.png" noborder="true" %}

 What happened?
-Bill learned something about Alexa's language in round 1: that her word *BLOOP* can refer to a cup.
+Bill learned something about Alexa's language in round 1: that her word *BLOOP* can refer to a glass.
 In round 2, he was forced to **generalize** that information and use it to pick the most cup-like object among the referents.